PUM14-GutenTag/GutenTag/README.md

 **Launch Docker Desktop**.
 Then open the root directory in the terminal and run

-`docker-compose up -f docker-compose.yml -f docker-compose.prod.yml`
+`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`

 This will launch all of the services in different containers, install their dependencies and configure them to communicate on a local network.

+If you get an error saying that the database does not exist.
+Try running `docker-compose down -v` and then starting docker-compose again.

 The frontend should now be reachable at your configured hostname.
 The frontend can be reached at ${SERVER_NAME}/ and the backend can be reached at ${SERVER_NAME}/api/